Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Paul V. Campanelli - Endo International Plc

 So, I'll take the first.
 I'll take the last question.
 I'll let Blaise handle the financial question.
-Regarding the mesh, the mesh question.
-I guess the easiest way to comment on is frankly, I just don't have an update.
+Regarding the mesh question, I guess the easiest way to comment on is frankly, I just don't have an update.
 And I think that's, and that's good news.
 So when we talked about last quarter the accrual, there's just nothing material to talk about.
 So, we feel pretty good regarding that.

 Regarding your comment on bolt-on deals, that's a question that we're going to make a little bit later this year, early next year.
 We've got to look at what type of cash that we end the year with.
 We always talk about delevering.
 We're laser focused on that.
 But if we find a small deal that make sense in areas that we're highly focused on, whether it's aesthetics or injectables, that something that we will strongly consider as well.
 But I don't want to leave you with a wrong impression.
 We are committed to being laser focused on delevering.
 With that, I'll pass the next question to Blaise.